jessicarush/html-notes/HTML_elements.md

 Defines a piece of text as a code sample.

 **`<pre>`**
-A piece of text that has a specific formatting, where tabs, whitespaces, etc. should be maintained.
+A piece of text that has a specific formatting, where tabs, white spaces, etc. should be maintained.

 **`<kbd>`**
 Defines keyboard input; something a user should type into their computer.